Welcome to Year 2

 We are really excited about all of the learning we will do this half term.
 We hope you're enjoying year 2 as much as we are!

 This half term

-We will be beginning our focus on reading based on 'Mrs Armitage on Wheels' but we will be using this as a jumping off point to be thinking about different authors.
-We will be looking at a few books by famous authors and beginning to make our own opinions and judgements.
-Children will begin to be able to discuss their favourite authors of genre of books.
-We will also be focussing on our comprehension skills and will be working on three key skills; finding and copying information from a text, inferring knowledge about characters from a text, and finally, using a text to learn new words and broaden our vocabulary.
+We will start the half term looking mainly at poetry books, but we will also be looking at a few books by famous authors and making our own opinions and judgements.
+Children will continue to be able to discuss their favourite authors of genre of books.
+We will also be focusing on our comprehension skills and will be working on three key skills; finding and copying information from a text, inferring knowledge about characters from a text, and finally, using a text to learn new words and broaden our vocabulary.

 For spellings, children should practise the rules which we are learning in class, which will be sent home on a Friday.
 Each week we pick 6 ‘speed spell’ words to practise at home.
 These will be on our weekly letter, and are usually ‘tricky’ words.

 For maths, children have Schofield and Sims books which will be collected in and marked every Monday.

 PE is currently timetabled for Mondays, Thursdays and Fridays but children should have their kit in school everyday.
 The children will continue to take part in Forest Schools, which happens on a Friday as one of our PE sessions.
 For this, children will need a waterproof coat, wellies, and either water proof trousers, or trousers that you don’t mind getting muddy/wet.
 Lots of children are struggling to find their kit on a Friday so it would be really helpful if everything was labelled and put into a named bag, which should go home weekly.